What Is User Retention? How to Measure & Improve It (2023)

-Number of users who used your product every day during your time period / Number of users who first used your product on Day 0 of your time period
+Number of users who used your product every day during your time period ÷ Number of users who first used your product on Day 0 of your time period

-Classic retention measures users who come back daily on a certain day of the time period.
-For example, if you’re measuring over a 30-day period, this method only tracks users who returned to your product on Day 30.
+Classic retention measures users who return on a certain day of a given time period.
+For example, if you’re measuring over a 30-day period, this method only tracks users who returned to your product on day 30.

-Number of users who used your product on a specific day / Number of users who first used your product on Day 0 of your time period
+Number of users who used your product on a specific day ÷ Number of users who first used your product on Day 0 of your time period

-Number of users who used your product on or after a specific day / Number of users who first used your product on Day 0 of your time period
+Number of users who used your product on or after a specific day ÷ Number of users who first used your product on Day 0 of your time period

-Number of users who returned to your product at least once during your time period / Number of users who first used your product on Day 0 of your time period
+Number of users who returned to your product at least once during your time period ÷ Number of users who first used your product on Day 0 of your time period

 Achieving an above-average user retention rate is all about creating a product that adds value – while reducing friction for your users.
 Your goal should be to showcase to your users the value of your product as soon as possible.

-The goal of customer onboarding is to make your users feel knowledgeable about your product without making them go through a complicated process.
-An information-rich, iterative process creates a great first impression — and that goes a long way toward retaining engaged users.
+Customer onboarding aims to make your users feel knowledgeable about your product without making them go through a complicated process.
+An information-rich, iterative process creates a great first impression, which goes a long way toward retaining engaged users.

 For a successful onboarding experience, try:

-Utilizing a user adoption platform like Whatfix can help make this process simple for you, too.
+Utilizing a user adoption platform like Whatfix can make this process simple.

-Cohort analysis is a data-driven way to compare the behavior of users belonging to different “cohorts,” or segments, such as acquisition date or demographic data.
+Cohort analysis is a data-driven way to compare the behavior of users belonging to different “cohorts” or user segmentations, such as acquisition date or demographic data.
 Looking at cohorts shows you which features and user characteristics correlate with retention so you can double down on them.
-As with user retention rate calculations, you have some flexibility here in how you define your cohorts, though you should segment your users based on criteria important to your product.
+As with user retention rate calculations, you have some flexibility in how you define your cohorts, though you should segment your users based on criteria critical to your product.

 Users are looking for a UI that offers clear, accessible benefits.
 If you’re noticing problems with your retention rate, audit your UI to ensure it’s designed to work well for your specific customers.